NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/event-based-messaging.md

 section: By use case
 ---

-Use NHS Notify to send messages to your recipients when a specific event is triggered in your organisation or service.
+Use NHS Notify to send messages to patients and the public when a specific event is triggered in your organisation or service.

 ## Examples of event based messaging